Wycliffe Bryan Mvula, Student

-MAGU offers a multi-stream evening programme which meets on the MAGU Campus two nights per week.
+MAGU offers a multi-stream evening programme that meets on the MAGU Campus two nights per week.
 Courses meet either on Monday and Thursday evenings or on Tuesday and Wednesday evenings.
 Courses begin at 5:30 PM and conclude at 8:30 PM.
-They run for a period of 25 days, the Final Exam being given on the last day of class.
+They run for 25 days, the Final Exam is given on the last day of class.

 MAGU allows students to take accredited independent studies when necessitated by schedule or other conflicts.
-Independent study courses will be assigned at the approval of the DVC-A
+Independent study courses will be assigned with the approval of the DVC-A

 Further Course Requirements